devaryakjha/html_to_flutter/README.md

 `html_to_flutter` is a Flutter package that converts raw HTML strings into Flutter widgets.
 It supports various HTML tags and can be extended with additional packages for complex tags like tables and iframes.

+## Live Preview

+You can see a live preview of the `html_to_flutter` package in action at [https://www.aryak.dev/flutter/html_to_flutter](https://www.aryak.dev/flutter/html_to_flutter).
+This demo showcases the capabilities of the package and its extensions.

 ## Features

 - Convert HTML elements to Flutter widgets.